Celebrate African American History in Atlanta

 Black Heritage Festival at Shorty Howell Park Activity Building

-Visit with merchants while you enjoy music and food celebrating African American history and culture.
+Visit with merchants, enjoy music and food, and celebrate African American history and culture.
 Feb.
-25.
+22.

 Atlanta History Center